Lucifergene/covid-prediction-classifier/README.md

 **DockerHub** : avik6028/covid_predictor_flask_cnn:1.0.0

-The project is a **Computer Aided Diagnostic System** which is used to predict whether a person has been infected with **COVID-19**.
+The project is a **Computer-Aided Diagnostic System** which is used to predict whether a person has been infected with **COVID-19**.
 Currently, the reference project does the only **classification** between COVID and non-COVID X-Rays using Modified DenseNet architectures.
-This project involves a Web Application, REST API, Dockerhub Container and automated pipeline to deploy COVID Prediction model based on Chest Radiological Images.
+This project involves a Web Application, REST API, Dockerhub Container and automated pipeline to deploy the COVID Prediction model based on Chest Radiological Images.
 Containerized Deployment ensures platform independence during deployment.

 ## Inter-Disciplinary Domains